 Professor Kinzler’s research investigates the development of social cognition, with particular emphasis on exploring infants’ and children’s attention to the language and accent with which others speak as a marker of group membership.
 She is also interested in the development of face perception, social categories, empathy, cultural learning, and trust.

 Molly graduated from Wellesley College with a major in Cognitive and Linguistic Sciences and a minor in Psychology.
-She has worked in neuroscience and psychology research for Wellesley, M.I.T., Harvard, and the Boston VA Hospital.
-Her senior research project explored the effects of competition and collaboration on learning and engagement in single-gender elementary classrooms.
+She has worked in neuroscience and psychology research for Wellesley, M.I.T., Harvard Medical School and the Boston VA Hospital.
 She is interested in the development of social cognition with a focus on empathic and altruistic behavior.

 Isobel is a first-year PhD student in Human Development.
 She is broadly interested in the development of early social cognition.
 Currently, she is focused on moral development, the formation of group-based attitudes, and individual and cultural differences in children’s developing social insights and behaviors and how those differences relate to other early developments.

 Radhika Santhanam is a first-year PhD student in the Perception, Cognition, & Development (PCD) area of the Psychology Department.
 She graduated summa cum laude from the University of Michigan with a B.S. in Biopsychology, Cognition, & Neuroscience.
 She is interested in using eclectic experimental methods (from neuroimaging to behavioural assessments) to research language development, autism, bilingualism, & law.